rcy0228/azure-spring-cloud-training/12-making-microservices-talk-to-each-other/README.md

 ## Task 6 : Test the project in the cloud

 1. You can use the gateway created in exercise 8 to access the all-cities-weather-service directly.
+Open below url

 >💡__Note:__ the trailing slash (`/`) is not optional.

+   * gateway URL:  https://azure-spring-cloud-lab-<inject key="DeploymentID" enableCopy="false" />-gateway.azuremicroservices.io

 ```bash
 https://<Your gateway URL>/ALL-CITIES-WEATHER-SERVICE/